August 23, 2010

 Despite cleanup efforts, more than 25,000 people still continue consuming poisoned water surrounding the absence of a decent supply, and are estimated at 5,000 tons of toxic waste in the area.

 "There I built my house in 1992-has Phagonia Tulsabai.
 Then you know there was contamination.
 Children born deformed, disabled.
-My granddaughter weighs ten years eleven kilos.
+My ten-year granddaughter weighs twenty kilos.
 And the government's solution is that we go from there, but we have no money. "

 Guided by the Group for Information and Action Bhopal, the bophalíes carry a notebook of twenty questions to the Prime Minister of India, Manmohan Singh, who promised two years ago to create a commission, but "did not do anything", chanted the expedition.